cosmos/interchain-security/docs/docs/adrs/adr-005-cryptographic-equivocation-verification.md

  could be corrupted and therefore cannot be used for slashing purposes.

-- For the same reasons explained above, the age of a consumer double signing evidence can't be verified, either using its infraction height nor its unsigned timestamp.
+- For the same reasons explained above, the age of a consumer double signing evidence can't be verified, either using its infraction height or its unsigned timestamp.

 - In the first stage of this feature, validators are jailed indefinitely without being tombstoned.
 The underlying reason is that a malicious validator could take advantage of getting tombstoned